FAQ's ABOUT MULCH

 What is starter fertilizer?

-FAQ's about SOIL
+FAQ's ABOUT SOIL

 Are all soils the same?

-Earth and Wood mixes high-organic materials into its soil products to increase organic levels and long-term fertility.
+If your soil is infertile, Earth and Wood mixes high-organic materials into its soil products to increase organic levels and long-term fertility.

-Earth and Wood soil products are specifically blended to provide enhanced texture and fertility.
+If you want to improve soil texture, Earth and Wood soil products are specifically blended to provide enhanced texture and fertility.

 Is it bad to have stones in the soil?

 No, it can actually be a good thing.
 Stones and wood help create texture and pore space, which is beneficial for growth.
 When wood and grass pieces decompose, this creates even more pore space.